openfoodfacts/recipe-estimator/README.md

 ### Ingredients

-The original ingredients map will be returned with additional percent_estimate field and a nutrients map with the expected nutrient values in g per 100 g/ml of that ingredient.
+The original ingredients map will be returned with additional percent_estimate field and a nutrients map with the expected nutrient value ranges in g per 100 g/ml of that ingredient.

-An evaporation field also show the estimated water loss.
+A quantity_estimate field is also provided which shows the amount of the ingredient needed to make 100 g/ml of the product.
+Note this may be higher than the percent_estimate because of evaporation during the product preparation / processing.
+An evaporation field shows the estimated water loss during processing.

 ### Recipe Estimator